TikTok Is DIYing Bronzing Drops — But Does It Work?

 @shaunafarrelly21 Homemade tanning drops #tanningdrops #fyp #tiktoktrend ♬ original sound - Shauna Farrelly

-Drunk Elephant’s bronzing drops have proven so popular, they’re currently sold out at various retailers, but TikTokers have realized that they can make something similar at home.
+Drunk Elephant’s bronzing drops have proven so popular, they’re currently sold out at various retailers, but TikTokers have realised that they can make something similar at home.

 Makeup and style content creator Shauna Farrelly recently went viral for concocting bronzing drops by combining hyaluronic acid serum with self tanner and a little water.
 Other TikTokers like Chantelle Fen have stitched beauty content creator Juliana Shiel’s viral video, in which she skips the hyaluronic acid and just dilutes self tanner with water in a dropper bottle.
 The results are impressive to say the least: lightly bronzed skin, which develops into a subtle tan throughout the day and lasts twice as long as makeup.
 The DIY tanning drops containing hyaluronic acid offer the added benefit of skin hydration, too.